 Verbal Abuse from Patients

 It’s not uncommon for nurses to receive poor treatment from either families or patients as they try to care for the patient.
 The patient may become verbally or physically abusive.
 It’s important to report any threatening behavior to your supervisors, and you should get help from other nurses if a patient needs to be restrained.

 In conclusion, becoming a nurse is rewarding, but it can also be very challenging.
 Nursing school can be difficult and expensive, nurses often work long hours and have changing schedules, and they may sometimes face emotional burdens or verbal abuse from patients.

 It’s important to understand the common challenges of being a nurse so that you can better prepare yourself for them.

-Consider looking for scholarships to help pay for nursing school and create a support system with other nurses.
+Consider looking for scholarships or paid internships to help pay for nursing school and create a support system with other nurses.
 Additionally, make sure to take full advantage of vacation time so you can recharge when needed.